Will using CBD make me fail a drug test?

 WHY Would CBD Make Me Fail a Test?

 CBD itself is not what will make you fail a drug test, but is instead another famous cannabinoid, THC.
-Most drug tests are looking for detectable levels of THC, primarily as this is the ‘inebriating’ cannabinoid.
+Most drug tests are looking for detectable levels of THC, primarily as this is the ‘inebriating’ cannabinoid and one which is a controlled substance in the UK.
 If THC is in your CBD products then it is this compound that will lead to failed tests which is why knowing different products types, knowing how to read lab reports and choosing a brand with experience and credentials are all very important.

 Key Risk Factors for a Positive Test